 3. What are You Doing to Make Yourself More Promotable?

-Another important factor that someone would want to consider to making themselves more promotable would be seeking out additional training.
-The employee that has taken the initiative to take extra classes in their particular field, or in the areas of management, leadership, or human resources will often find themselves getting promoted.
+Another important factor that someone should consider in making themselves more promotable would be seeking out additional training.
+The employee that has taken the initiative to take extra classes in their particular field, or in the areas of management, leadership, or human resources is positioning themselves for success when a better position becomes available.
 Even if they have to pay for this additional training, it will likely turn out to be an investment that pays long-term dividends.
-The employee that invests the time, money, and effort to go back to school or to attend a work-related seminar is putting themselves in an advantageous position.
+The employee who invests the time, money, and effort to go back to school or to attend a work-related seminar is preparing themselves for their future.
 When a better position becomes available in the company, they have already gotten some extra training to prepare themselves for that next step.

 4. How is Your Relationship with Your Boss?

-Make your boss look good.
+Do you attempt to make your boss look good?
 If you make your boss’ life miserable, it is unlikely that they are going to support or assist you as you work towards getting a better position in the company.
 If, however, you are constantly making your supervisor shine, they are probably going to go out of their way to help you in any way that they can.
 Ask your boss what areas that you can improve in.
 Take their advice to heart and make the changes that they recommend.
 Also, ask your supervisor for additional responsibility.
 This shows that you are willing to go above and beyond what is normally expected of you.

 Obviously, there are no guarantees in life or in the corporate world where promotions are involved.
 There are, however, many ways in which a person can make themselves more promotable.
 The person that takes the time to implement some of these things into their life is setting themselves up for success.
 In life, the person that is most prepared is usually the one that comes out on top.